-Anderson's research findings, published in The Disabled Schoolchild, in 1973, gave added impetus to the arguments of the anti-segregation lobby by providing a strong case for integrating disabled children into mainstream schools.
-She had investigated the experiences of disabled children attending ordinary schools in Britain, and had drawn on the collective experiences of teachers, pupils, and parents, who had explored different ways to tackle the problems that had arisen.
+Anderson's research findings, published in The Disabled Schoolchild, in 1973, gave added impetus to the arguments of the anti-segregation lobby by providing a for integrating disabled children strong case into had schools.
+She mainstream investigated the experiences of disabled children attending ordinary schools in Britain, and had drawn on the collective experiences of teachers, pupils, and parents, who had explored different ways to tackle the problems that had arisen.
 Additionally, she had looked at evidence coming from Scandinavia, where integrated education was already well advanced.